What does it mean to TAP-certify a student?

 When you certify a student, you are verifying only that the student will have completed the requirements of your College’s Honors/Scholars Program—nothing more.

-- Was the Honors/Scholars coursework begun within the time-frame required by the College’s Honors/Scholars Program (and minimally no later than the Fall 2018?
+- Was the Honors/Scholars coursework begun within the time-frame required by the College’s Honors/Scholars Program (and minimally no later than Fall 2019)?

 - Will a minimum of 15 Honors/Scholars transferable units be completed within the time-frame required by the College’s Honors/Scholars Program (and minimally no later than the end of Spring 2020)?

 - Will the GPA requirement be met at the time of certification as indicated on the TAP certification form?

 NOTE: The certification criteria (process, dates, deadlines, etc.) vary and are established by each individual community college’s TAP program.
 The Comments section of the form is to be used at the discretion of the Program Director/Coordinator to explain and/or highlight any special circumstances and allowances